zikichombo/sio/Porting.md

-# Ports
+# Porting Guide

-## Status
+## Ports' Status
 The status of ports is kept in the main module [README](README.md).

 ## Overview
-ZikiChombo sio code has a porting process that is unconventional due to the nature sound support on host systems.
+ZikiChombo sio code has a porting process that is unconventional due to the nature of sound support on host systems.
 Usually, to port a system, on takes some desired cross-host functionality, such as a filesystem, and implements it with the OS or OS/hardware combination of interest and that's that (to make a long story short).